-Agencies also split in how they handle internet security.
-As discussed above, inviting parties, representatives, intervenors, or amicus parties to submit electronic files directly into an agency's electronic case management system creates significant internet security risks.
+Agencies also split on how they handle internet security.
+As discussed above, inviting parties, representatives, intervenors, or amicus parties to submit electronic files directly into an agency's eCMS creates significant internet security risks.
 Some agencies reported no additional security measures beyond their agency's general security monitoring.
 Others used systems that would scan incoming files for security threats and reject them if any are detected.

-The advantages of such a system are clear, in that they reduce the threat to the agency's digital infrastructure.
-But the downsides are also clear: This is the addition of a new security measure, on top of whatever other security measures the agency already takes, that must be constantly maintained and updated, at ongoing expense.
+The advantage of the more robust defense are clear, in that it reduces the threat to the agency's digital infrastructure.
+But the downside is also clear: This is the addition of a new security measure, on top of whatever other security measures the agency already takes, that must be constantly maintained and updated, at ongoing expense.
 If agencies use a contractor or buy an off-the-shelf electronic filing system, any security measures it employs must work with the agency's general security measures.
-They also have to make sure the system does not erroneously reject clean filings.
+They also must make sure the system does not erroneously reject clean filings.